SergeBakharev/carvera_a_to_z/glossary.md

 ## X

-**X-Axis** : Gantry machines \(including Shapeoko\) are usually labelled X for the axis along the gantry \(left and right, with right being positive\).
+**X-Axis** : Gantry machines \(including Carvera\) are usually labelled X for the axis along the gantry \(left and right, with right being positive\).
 X moves just the carriage on the gantry.
 One may switch the X- and Y- axes if that better suits one working setup, but to avoid confusion, when referring to the physical aspects of the machine, one should use non-switched descriptors.
 On a lathe, it is the X-axis which determines the diameter of the cutting.

 ## Y

-**Y-Axis** : Gantry machines \(including Shapeoko\) are usually labelled Y for across the gantry \(toward and away from you, with away being positive\).
+**Y-Axis** : Gantry machines \(including Carvera\) are usually labelled Y for across the gantry \(toward and away from you, with away being positive\).
 Y moves the whole gantry.
 One may switch the X- and Y- axes if that better suits one working setup, but to avoid confusion, when referring to the physical aspects of the machine, one should use non-switched descriptors.

 ## Z